Educational Assistant Diploma Program (Full-time)

 Through the Educational Assistant Diploma Program (EADP) at The University of Winnipeg Professional, Applied and Continuing Education, you will gain both the theoretical and practical knowledge you need to become a confident and effective presence in the classroom.
 Since its inception in 1987, the Educational Assistant Diploma Program has provided innovative and valuable training for students, as well as for qualified and knowledgeable educational assistants, in our school system.
 The program focuses on the role of the educational assistant within the learning system.
 Students have the opportunity to share experiences with other educational assistants and gain a broader view of current practices within the school system.
 Key topics explored include development, reading, writing, language, mathematics and behaviour.

-Full time students are required to submit a current Criminal Record Check (Vulnerable Sector) and Child Abuse Registry.
-Students are advised to apply for these documents approximately two months prior to the start date of the program to ensure they documents meet the requirements to participate in the practicum.
+Full time students are required to apply for the Criminal Record Check (Vulnerable Sector) and Child Abuse Registry approximately two months prior to the start date of the program to ensure they meet the requirements to participate in the practicum.
+Students do NOT need to submit these documents to PACE.
+Students will be advised when and where the documents are to be submitted at the program Orientation.

 Next Start Dates